 I’ve always wondered about video game history.
 The gaming industry has exploded in the last few decades.
 So I took some time to look into how my favorite pastime came into being.

 As early as 1950, computer engineers were already creating the first video games.
 Very early games were tic-tac-toe and Nim.
 However, it wasn’t until much later that games became mass-produced and available to the public.
 In the 1970s the first home console was released as well as the first arcade machine.
 Which introduced the masses to video games.

 The 1950s to 1970s Video Game History

 At the very start, the technology was severely limited.
 So only the simplest of games could be produced.
 However, even with this limited hardware.
 The developers were able to create an AI opponent for tic tac toe.
-Bertie the Brain was born.
+Which resulted in the first video game: Bertie the Brain was born.

 Bertie the Brain‘s inventor Josef Kates has a very interesting story.
 He escaped the clutches of Nazi Germany in Italy and managed to immigrate to Canada, after being kicked out of the UK.
 It is a great story and you can click here to learn more.

 After Bertie the Brain’s small success, the next pivotal game that was released was Spacewar!
 At the time, the computers that were used were huge.
 As they were essentially file cabinets fitted with computer parts.
 But then the PDP-1 was introduced which only took up 2 meters sq of space.
 It came with a CRT screen.

 Spacewar! is a 2 player space game where they try to shoot each other down.
 Considering the computing power of the time this was an amazing step forward.
 But still, the player base was limited to a select few, though it was gradually expanding.